bwinter/tha/THA_MEETING.md

 - We will take a moment to ensure everyone understands.

 - Everyone individually will take 1.5 minutes to reflect on each metric.
-- To help retain novel thoughts, consider creating some notes.
-(If possible include vote.)
+- To help retain novel thoughts, consider creating some notes - include vote.
 - Raise your hand if you need more time or have a question.
-- [if not using a form] Finally we will ask everyone to show how they voted and will record these votes on the worksheet.
+- [if not using a form] Finally we will ask everyone how they voted and will record these votes on the worksheet.
   - Post-its or Roman

 - [ ] Any questions?